markusmitbrille/stellaris-popular-proliferation/README.md

 ## Balancing
 For balancing refer to this extensive [spreadsheet](https://docs.google.com/spreadsheets/d/1kbdyD52Vk_0aKVh1qNB1TXWGevJIUIEH8djyTciL-S8/edit?usp=sharing).

+## Compatibility
+This mod should be compatible with most other mods, however if another mod makes changes to the same game element (like a building) they will overwrite each other, depending on your load order.

 ## Overwrites
 No Vanilla Files were harmed in the production of this mod.